Worms are parasites that can be found living in different locations inside the bodies of dogs and cats. Some can even pose a risk to humans.

 No signs and symptoms

 (Wales and the Welsh Borders and the Hebrides only).
 Dogs are infected when they gain access to offal from sheep carrying hydatid cysts.
 Humans can be infected if they accidentally eat eggs passed by the adult tapeworms living in the dog's intestine.
 This is an important zoonosis.
 Wales is conducting a control scheme at present.
 See this page for more information N.B.
 People holidaying in affected areas may not be aware of the risk of this tapeworm.
-ESCCAP UK advises that people living or holidaying in high Echinococcus granulosus risk areas should speak to their vet to ensure they use an appropriate worming frequency and to check that the product they are using is effective against this tapeworm (it must contain the medicine 'praziquantel').
+ESCCAP UK & Ireland advises that people living or holidaying in high Echinococcus granulosus risk areas should speak to their vet to ensure they use an appropriate worming frequency and to check that the product they are using is effective against this tapeworm (it must contain the medicine 'praziquantel').

 Small Dog